mbernste/mbernste.github.io/_posts/2021-10-25-vector_spaces.md

 Inner product spaces
 --------------------

+Intuitively, an inner product is generalizes multiplication of numbers to vectors.
+More abstractly, multiplication on the real numbers constitutes a ring.
+Axioms 1 and 2 are called the \textbf{linearity} properties, which preserves the right-distributivity of multiplication that we see in a ring.
+That is, $(a+b)c = ac + bc$.
 An **inner product space** is a vector space with a function, called an **inner product** that associates each pair of vectors in the space with a scalar quantity.
 The inner product is denoted as $\langle ., .\rangle$.

 <span style="color:#0060C6">**Definition 2 (inner product):** Given a vector space $(\mathcal{V}, \mathcal{F})$, a function
 $$\langle ., .\rangle : \mathcal{V} \times \mathcal{V} \rightarrow \mathbb{R}$$